Spanish is the default language throughout South America with the exception of Brazil, where Portuguese is the dominant language in that huge country.

 Introducing Spanglish, The New Language

 Many think Portuguese and Spanish are similar.
-They are to some degree, but over time the difference between the European Spanish and Portuguese is quite different to that spoken in South America.
+To some degree they are, but over time the difference between the European Spanish and Portuguese is quite different to that spoken in South America.

 The Spanish spoken in South America, is different to that spoken in Latin America.
-To confuse matters further, the Spanish spoken in Colombia and Venezuela is an older style Spanish with many differences, to that spoken elsewhere.
+To confuse matters further, the Spanish spoken in the Caribbean Countries, Colombia and Venezuela is an older style Spanish with many differences, to that spoken elsewhere.

 They say it is Purer!.